Improving health by promoting adolescent vaccination and preventive services

 Led by Dr. Renee Sieving in the School of Nursing, this project aims to examine the provision of time alone with a clinicians and confidential SRH services to adolescents ages 11-17.
 Specifically, this projects seeks to:

-- identify barriers and facilitators to confidential SRH services for adolescents through in-depth qualitative interviews with providers, parents, and adolescents in Minnesota;
+- identify barriers and facilitators to confidential SRH services through in-depth qualitative interviews with providers, parents, and adolescents in Minnesota;

-- explore regional variation in perspectives of primary care providers regarding adolescents’ time alone with a provider, confidentiality, and sexual and reproductive health services through focus groups with a national sample of clinicians; and
+- explore the perspectives of primary care providers regarding adolescent confidentiality, and SRH services through focus groups with a national sample of clinicians; and

 - describe attitudes, motivations, barriers and facilitators to quality adolescent SRH services through surveys with a national sample of adolescent/parent dyads.